See my FAQ here for info on shipping times and other frequently asked questions

-My name is Cynthia (or Cyndie) Read, but I have been called Sparky by virtually everyone since high school, when my favorite cartoon character was Megavolt (his nickname, although he didn't like it, was Sparky).
+My name is Cynthia (or Cyndie), but I have been called Sparky by virtually everyone since high school, when my favorite cartoon character was Megavolt (his nickname, although he didn't like it, was Sparky).
 I am in my early 40's.
 I have been crafting and creating my own dolls, toys, and clothing since I was very small.
-I remember teaching myself how to cross-stitch when I was 8 or 9 and I did all kinds of needlepoint for about 20 years until my sight started to fail.
+I remember teaching myself how to cross-stitch when I was 8 or 9 and I did all kinds of needlepoint and beading for about 20 years until my sight started to fail.
 Since I loved embroidered patches and collected them (but almost never actually put them on anything because then they would be ruined) I'd had my eye on embroidery machines for quite some time.
 Finally my brother offered to buy me a small one so I could start a home business.
 By a year later I wasn't able to keep up with orders on the small machine so I traded up to a large one.
 More recently, I have added a larger, commercial machine to the arsenal.

 My machines, a Melco Bravo and a Baby Lock Professional Plus

 I created the logo with the Stitch Cursive font and a sketch of a spider given to me by Scythemantis.
 I colored the spider into a cartoony avicularia versicolor or Antilles Pinktoe tarantula, because I figured if I was going to put a spider in my logo I should make it a pretty one. :) The little tarantula's name is Sewout - a "sewout" is the physical stitched-out sample of embroidery, as opposed to just the computerized design.
-(Btw last I heard, Scythemantis is free to hire for logos and other artwork.
+(Btw last I heard, Scythemantis is available to hire for logos and other artwork.
 Ask him.)